MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 > [!NOTE]
 > The script requires a virtual network and subnet be created as a prerequisite.

-The managed instance SQL Administrator login will be automatically created and the password will be set to a random password.
-Since SQL Authentication connectivity is disabled with this provision, the SQL Administrator login won't be used.
+The managed instance SQL administrator will be automatically created and the password will be set to a random password.
+Since SQL authentication is disabled with this provision, the SQL admin won't be used.

-The Microsoft Entra admin will be the account you set for `<AzureADAccount>`, and can be used to manage the instance when the provisioning is complete.
+The Microsoft Entra admin will be the account you set for `<MSEntraAccount>`, and can be used to manage the instance when the provisioning is complete.

 Replace the following values in the example:

-- `<AzureADAccount>`: Can be a Microsoft Entra user or group.
+- `<MSEntraAccount>`: Can be a Microsoft Entra user or group.
 For example, `DummyLogin`
-- `<AzureADAccountSID>`: The Microsoft Entra Object ID for the user
+- `<MSEntraAccountSID>`: The Microsoft Entra Object ID for the user
 - `<managedinstancename>`: Name the managed instance you want to create
 - `<ResourceGroupName>`: Name of the resource group for your managed instance.
 The resource group should also include the virtual network and subnet created
 - The `subnet` parameter needs to be updated with the `<Subscription ID>`, `<ResourceGroupName>`, `<VNetName>`, and `<SubnetName>`.
 Your subscription ID can be found in the Azure portal